-Section 18.
+Section 17.
 Personal Leave

 Employees shall be credited with three (3) days of Personal Leave on January 1 of each year.
-Personal Leave is subject to the approval of the employee's supervisor, which shall not be unreasonably withheld.
-Personal Leave shall not be cumulative from year-to-year so that unused Personal Leave at the end of a calendar year is forfeited and automatically contributed to the Leave Reserve Fund.
+The use of Personal Leave shall require reasonable prior notification to the employee's supervisor.
+Personal leave shall not be cumulative from year-to-year so that unused Personal Leave at the end of a calendar year is forfeited and automatically contributed to the Leave Reserve Fund.

-Section 19.
+Section 18.
 Religious Observance